-Mr. Christopher C. Curfman was elected to the Osisko Board in May 2016.
-Mr. Curfman is a retired senior executive of Caterpillar Inc., one of the world's largest mobile equipment suppliers to the mining industry.
-During his 21-year career with Caterpillar, Mr. Curfman has held several progressive positions in Asia, Australia and USA, including Senior Vice President of Caterpillar and President of Caterpillar Global Mining from 2011 to his retirement at the end of 2015.
-Mr. Curfman also held senior positions with Deere & Company prior to joining Caterpillar.
-He has extensive international experience and a customer focused legacy at Caterpillar.
-His global leadership was key to Caterpillar's success in the mining industry.
+Mr. Christopher C. Curfman is a corporate director and is a retired senior executive of Caterpillar Inc., one of the world's largest mobile equipment suppliers to the mining industry.
+During his 21-year career with Caterpillar Financial Services Limited, Mr. Curfman has held several progressive positions in Asia, Australia and USA, including Senior Vice President of Caterpillar Financial Services Limited. and President of Caterpillar Global Mining from 2011 to his retirement at the end of 2015.
+Mr. Curfman also held senior positions with Deere & Company prior to joining Caterpillar Financial Services Limited.
+He has extensive international experience and a customer focused legacy at Caterpillar Financial Services Limited.
+His global leadership was key to Caterpillar Financial Services Limited's success in the mining industry.
 He also served as a board member at various organisations, including the Canadian Institute of Mining, the National Mining Association, the World Coal Association and several universities.

 Mr. Curfman holds a Bachelor of Science degree in Education from Northwestern University and has completed certificate programs in accounting and finance from the Wharton School of Business, University of Pennsylvania in 1991, a three-year executive program from Louisiana State University in 1997 and the executive program of Stanford Graduate School of Business in 2002.
 He was also awarded an Honorary Doctorate in Mining Engineering from the University Missouri-Rolla in 2013.